Storm Chase Details

 The funnel was persistent, crossing I-40 but not on the ground at that time.
 We headed north on 295, following the tornado north as it grew in size.
 Many power flashes including green, blue and orange were observed, and at two points we crossed the damage path where power lines had fallen.

-Eventually short of Miami we gave up and dropped south to storm B where we witnessed another large wedge coming out of Pampa, following the course of Storm A. I grabbed more photos of course.
-We followed the storm all the way to Canadian then north.
+Eventually short of Miami we gave up and dropped south to storm B where we witnessed another large wedge coming out of Pampa, following the course of Storm A. I grabbed more photos.
+We followed the storm all the way past Canadian.
 We finally gave up north of Canadian.

 Almost out of fuel

-Marcus Diaz and Adam Lucio were both severely low on fuel, and I wasn’t far behind.
+Marcus and Adam were both severely low on fuel, and I wasn’t far behind.
 We headed back to Wheeler with them to get fuel.

 Steak dinners at Denny’s in Sayre for a great day, arriving back in Norman by around 2 am.
 What an incredible chase day, especially for November.
 I believe it would have been a stellar career day in the day time.
 Multiple wedges on multiple supercells.